Nikhils-179/TODO/README.md

-Statement : A TODO Application stores information about the three task : Title and Description of the activity
+Statement : A TODO Application stores information about the task : Title and Description of the activity

 Approach : Work on a framework which will take web api calls from frontend and store it in database
            Protocol to be used : HTTP